 Cockroaches And Their Habitats

-Cockroaches thrive in warm humid environments which explains why they are so drawn to buildings and built-up areas—and in particular areas such as kitchens.
+All cockroaches thrive in warm humid environments such as kitchens.
 Some tropical species of cockroach have limited distribution, because ambient household temperatures may be too cool for them.
 However, cockroaches are famously known as one of the hardiest insects on the planet, and with good reason.
 Some varieties can go without food for a month without food, and can feed on marginal food sources.

-Although cockroaches are commonly perceived as disease-ridden, the likelihood of a cockroach transmitting a disease is actually quite low.
-In fact, in developed countries such transmission is a fairly rare occurrence; in part because in such countries bathroom areas are typically kept well away from food preparation areas.
+Although the cockroach is commonly perceived as disease-ridden, the likelihood of a roach transmitting a disease is actually quite low.
+In fact, in developed countries such as Australia transmission is a fairly rare occurrence; in part because in Australia bathroom areas are typically kept well away from food preparation areas and kitchen staff are trained to wash their hands and or wear gloves.
 Transmission may be more of an issue in developing countries where these practices may not be commonly followed.

 There are a number of basic measures homeowners can use to identify cockroaches in the home.
 If a cockroach infestation is suspected, a thorough inspection of the area should be undertaken.
 Areas that should be inspected include kitchens, basements, sinks and dishwashers, microwaves and ovens, floor areas, and drawers.
 Cockroach glue traps can then be used to confirm cockroach activity.

 Once an infestation has been confirmed, cockroaches can be managed by removing sources of food or water where possible, and by reducing the accessibility of hiding spaces.
 An environmentally friendly way of trying to eliminate cockroach infestations is by introducing a dehumidifier into their environment.Roaches like a humid environment.